tabdroid-1/maine-coon/readme.md

         ```

   - For Windows:
     - mingw (tested on linux. tried so hard on windows but failed. im not touching windows with 10 foot stick).
 You do not have to use 32bit only.
-For the example i will be using 32bit gcc
+For the example i will be using 32bit mingw
       1. ```shell
          git clone https://github.com/tabdroid-1/MaineCoon.git && mkdir MaineCoon/build && cd MaineCoon/build
           ```